 There is a clear trend towards further tightening and enhancing the existing regulatory framework for banking business in the EU.
-By way of example, the current MiFID regime will be updated, extended and strengthened via MiFID II and MiFIR, and the upcoming 'Packaged retail investment products (PRIPS)' regulation also imposes more documentary tasks and stricter formalities by introducing a mandatory 'key information document', currently required for investment funds qualifying as UCITS, for a broad range of investment products offered and distributed also by credit institutions.
-The PRIPS regulation, which will be applicable as from 16 December 2016 and was published in the Official Journal of the EU on 9 December 2014, goes to show that EU regulatory initiatives address legal loopholes and inconsistencies among sector regulations with a view to achieving a level playing field within the financial sector in its entirety, covering insurances, asset management, financial intermediaries and banking.
+By way of example, the current MiFID regime will be updated, extended and strengthened via MiFID2 and MiFIR, and the 'packaged retail insurance-based investment products' (PRIIPS) regulation also imposes more documentary tasks and stricter formalities by introducing a mandatory 'key information document', currently required for investment funds qualifying as UCITS, for a broad range of investment products offered and distributed also by credit institutions.
+The PRIIPS regulation, which will be applicable as from 16 December 2016 and was published in the Official Journal of the EU on 9 December 2014, goes to show that EU regulatory initiatives address legal loopholes and inconsistencies among sector regulations with a view to achieving a level playing field within the financial sector in its entirety, covering insurances, asset management, financial intermediaries and banking.